MoezV/oNTORRA/scripts/README.md

 The oNTORRA script is set up such that this is not needed for _k_=1, which is accounted for easily, but requires _k_>1 to have both directions accounted (as a simple check of AA==TT, AC==GT, etc. may not be equal, especially at higher _k_ values, due to non-symmetric size - but should be close enough).

 ## Example
-The following is the command line invoked through the BASH script for invoking _compseq_
+The following is the command line invoked through the Bash shell script for invoking _compseq_
 ```bash
 compseq -sequence <SEQUENCE_FILE> -word <KMER> -reverse -calcfreq -outfile <OUTPUT_FILE>